vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/jAti-varNa-practice/v4/articles/palaveri-bAlAjI_and_v4s.md

 title = "palaveri-bAlAjI and v4s"
 +++

 palaveri village in pallava-desha near kAnchIpuram hosted an agrahAra, where rAjagopAla, a reknowned shrIvaiShNava scholar resided.
-His son, popularly known as bAlAjI, also a scholar, was raised there till early 90s.
+His son, popularly known as bAlAjI, also a scholar, was raised there till early 1990s (age 20).
 These are some recollections pertaining to shUdra-s (abbreviated as v4s).

 ## Respect for v1s
 On auspicious occassions like marriage, v4s used to provide grains and such the previous day to my father, and ask him to feast on them the next day, and come and bless during the event.